nitrogen-lang/nitrogen/docs/stdlib/global/imports.md

 `import` will do a couple different things depending on whether the imported file is a Nitrogen script, compiled Nitrogen script, or a [shared dynamically linked plugin](../../modules).

-In the case of a script, compiled or not, an import statement will execute the imported script as if it was part of the current environment.
-The included script is executed within its own block scope.
-This means, any functions or variables created in the script are not available to the script that included the file.
-However, the included script has full access to any variable in the current scope.
-An included script can return a variable from the global scope which will be returned by the include call itself.
-This allows scripts to export functions or values to the calling script.
+An import statement does the following: locate the requested module and execute it, save any return value from the imported module as a constant variable in the current scope named `var` if given or `path` without any file extension.

+Imported modules have no access to the scope of the module importing it.
+Likewise, the importing module only has access to the variable returned by the imported module.
+This creates a clean interface between modules.

 ## use module.attribute[ as var]

-The use statement is a convience statement to assign an attribute to a variable.
-The same can be achieved use `let` or `const`, but `use` conveys better meaning as to the intent. `use` makes it so the full module name doesn't need to be used when accessing a module's properties.
+The use statement is a convenience statement to assign an attribute to a variable.
+The same can be achieved with `let` or `const`, but `use` conveys better meaning as to the intent. `use` makes it so the full module name doesn't need to be used when accessing a module's properties.

 ### Example